-The suit would be filed in the judicial district where you live or where your principal place of business is.
+The suit would be filed in the judicial district where you live or your principal place of business.
 There will be a fee for filing this suit.
 You’ll also need to send the SSA copies (by mail) of the complaint you file and the summons issued by the court.

 How to Get Help with the Social Security Disability Process

-As you can see, the appeal process for Social Security Disability in Georgia can be quite complex (and very frustrating), especially if you keep getting denied at each level.
-Not only are you having to compile more evidence proving your medical condition and how it disables you, but you must also deal with each rejection and waiting a long period of time (often a year or more) before getting an answer.
+As you can see, the appeal process for Social Security Disability in Georgia can be quite complex and very frustrating, especially if you keep getting denied at each level.
+Not only are you having to compile more evidence proving your medical condition and how it disables you, but you must also deal with each rejection and wait a long period of time, often a year or more, before getting an answer.

-Because the process can be lengthy and stressful, many applicants will assume a denial is the final answer.
+Because the process can be lengthy and stressful, many applicants will assume a denial is a final answer.
 But at John Foy & Associates, we believe all workers desire the right to benefits they deserve.
-As Social Security Disability lawyers, our goal is getting you the benefits you need to support yourself and your family.
+As Social Security Disability lawyers, our goal is to get you the benefits you need to support yourself and your family.
 And we don’t get paid unless we win your case.

 Our social security disability lawyers in Georgia can help you: